ELGAS Knowledge Hub

 How long does a gas hot water system last?

-Most gas continuous gas hot water system models have optimal performance for around 8-12 years.
+Most storage gas hot water system models have optimal performance for around 10 – 12 years.

-Unlike gas hot water cylinder (gas hot water tank) systems, the components in a instant gas water heater place different stress levels on their heating components.
+Unlike gas hot water cylinder (gas hot water tank) systems, the components in a tankless water heater NZ (continuous gas hot water NZ) place different stress levels on their heating components.

 The actual life of your gas hot water system will also depend on realistic factors such as: